‘Big Brother 19’ Spoilers: Part 2 HOH Results, Who Will Battle In 2017 Season Finale?

-Big Brother 19 spoilers from Saturday (September 16) reveal the HOH results from Part 2.
+Big Brother 19 spoilers from Saturday, September 16, reveal the HOH results from part two.
 The final three of the BB19 cast plays a three-part Head of Household Competition to decide who holds the power to choose the final two.
-While CBS didn’t allow the Part 1 of the final HOH Competition to play out on the live feeds, when they were turned back on, it was quickly obvious that Paul Abrahamian had won the endurance challenge.
+While CBS didn’t allow the first part of the final HOH Competition to play out on the live feeds, when they were turned back on, it was quickly obvious that Paul Abrahamian had won the endurance challenge.
 Paul now has a spot in the season finale, but there are more HOH competitions to be played.

-The two losers of Part 1 faced off in Part 2 on Saturday, with Josh Martinez and Christmas Abbott trying to achieve that chance to play against Paul Abrahamian in Part 3 during the season finale.
-While Part 1 was an endurance challenge, it was rumored that Part 2 was going to be a bit more in-depth, while not necessarily requiring Josh and Christmas to hang from a wall all night in order to win it.
-When the feeds finally did turn back on, it was revealed that Josh had won Part 2.
+The two losers of part one faced off in part two on Saturday, with Josh Martinez and Christmas Abbott trying to achieve that chance to play against Paul Abrahamian in part three during the season finale.
+While part one was an endurance challenge, it was rumored that part two was going to be a bit more in-depth, while not necessarily requiring Josh and Christmas to hang from a wall all night in order to win it.
+When the feeds finally did turn back on, it was revealed that Josh had won part two.
 Those are important Big Brother 19 spoilers.

-Paul Abrahamian and Josh Martinez will now face off in what is typically a mental challenge to wrap up the final Head of Household Competition on Wednesday night (September 20).
+Paul Abrahamian and Josh Martinez will now face off in what is typically a mental challenge to wrap up the final Head of Household Competition on Wednesday night, September 20.
 There are quite a few BB19 rumors already crisscrossing social media that this should be an easy victory for Paul, meaning he would get to decide who sits next to him and faces the BB19 jury.
 Who will he choose?

 #BBKevin says he doesn’t have a choice on how his $25K will be spent: https://t.co/ClqJtuhTS2 #BB19 pic.twitter.com/qtSgH4pqtA